sciencemesh/cs3api4lab/README.md

 [![Github Actions Status](https://github.com/sciencemesh/cs3api4lab.git/workflows/Build/badge.svg)](https://github.com/sciencemesh/cs3api4lab.git/actions/workflows/build.yml)

-This is an Extension for Jupyterlab that allow the retrieval of files and and added functionality (i.e sharing) provided by the CS3APIs.
+This is an Extension for Jupyterlab that allow the retrieval of files and added functionality (i.e sharing) provided by the CS3APIs.

 This extension is composed of a Python package named `cs3api4lab`